ComposableFi/composable-ibc/contracts/pallet-ibc/README.md

 ### Dispatchable functions

-- `deliver` - Receives a batch of ibc transactions and executes them in the same order as they were sent.
+- `deliver` - Receives a batch ofIBCtransactions and executes them in the same order as they were sent.
 - `transfer` - This initiates an ics20 token transfer from the caller to an account on a connected chain via the ICS20 protocol
 - `set_params` - Sets parameters that determine whether token transfer or receipt is allowed in ICS20
 - `upgrade_client` - Sets the new consensus state and client state for client upgrades to be executed on connected chains